alphagov/govuk-developer-docs/source/manual/incorrect-content-in-search-or-navigation.html.md

 #### Content is duplicated in search results

-This has happened before when either the elasticsearch document type or id have changed.
+This has happened before when either the Elasticsearch document type or id have changed.

-You'll need to look at the [raw elasticsearch documents](https://docs.publishing.service.gov.uk/manual/alerts/elasticsearch-cluster-health.html#view-a-live-dashboard) to see what happened.
+You'll need to look at the [raw Elasticsearch documents](https://docs.publishing.service.gov.uk/manual/alerts/elasticsearch-cluster-health.html#view-a-live-dashboard) to see what happened.

 There is a [rake task](https://github.com/alphagov/rummager/blob/master/lib/tasks/delete.rake) to remove unwanted duplicates.